nielskee/draft-articles/TechnicalHiringPart2.md

 caveats.

-So, here's my assumption : if you're hiring experienced developers with a specific skill-set, I'll assume you're smart people, that you know about the technical domain you're hiring for, and that you can apply good judgement as to whether the candidate has the right experience or not.
+So, here's my assumption : if you're hiring experienced developers with a specific skill&#8209;set, I'll assume you're smart people, that you know about the technical domain you're hiring for, and that you can apply good judgement as to whether the candidate has the right experience or not.
 We'll look at the broader picture in these posts.

 ## And you, Technical Manager...do you code?

-If you're not hands-on with development, you need to be hands-off with developer hiring.
-Non-developers just aren't in a position to assess developer skills, and their uncertainty and lack of confidence in code will mean they'll focus on other traits.
+If you're not hands&#8209;on with development, you need to be hands&#8209;off with developer hiring.
+Non&#8209;developers just aren't in a position to assess developer skills, and their uncertainty and lack of confidence in code will mean they'll focus on other traits.
 Most likely they'll focus on the *wrong* traits.

 This isn't about elitism, it's about engagement : the way we hire people now needs participation from the interviewer, not just